 As the demand for skilled information-security experts continues to grow, computer and network professionals can now master the science of protecting vital computer networks and electronic infrastructures from attack.
 NYU Tandon School of Engineering’s Online Cybersecurity Master’s Degree program will give you a solid foundation in computer and network security, digital forensics, cryptography, and biometrics, helping you become a sophisticated practitioner of these key technologies.

 With the industry continuing to place top priority on safeguarding its data and information systems, you will be well prepared to develop security products as a security-application programmer, security analyst, penetration tester, vulnerability analyst, and security architect.
-You will also have the opportunity to study with internationally recognized faculty from the Information Systems and Internet Security Laboratory.
+You will also have the opportunity to study with internationally recognized faculty from the Offensive Security, Incident Response, and Internet Security Laboratory (OSIRIS LAB).

 Successful managers need to keep up with the seemingly non-stop pace of technological advances to spot fads from worthwhile investments and get the most out of the technology they implement.
 NYU Tandon School of Engineering’s Online Management of Technology Master’s Degree program will prepare you to oversee a team of cybersecurity experts.
 The curriculum addresses the increased demand for managers with technical knowledge in cybersecurity.